-ArcGIS Pipeline Referencing can persist referent locations and measures with events, in addition to the route ID and measures.
-This is particularly useful for honoring event locations that are input as referent and offset, as opposed to relocating events after a cartographic realignment based on the new location of the event route ID and measure.
-As shown in the figure below, there are two line events on Route 1 that are located between Intersection 1 and Intersection 2.
-The event represented by the thin black line has from and to measures stored in the form of route ID and measures, whereas the event represented by the thicker green line has from and to measures stored in the form of referent and offset values in addition to route ID and measures.
+Roads and Highways can persist referent locations and measures with events, in addition to the route ID and measures.
+This is particularly useful for honoring event locations that are input as referent and offset, as opposed to relocating events after a cartographic realignment based on the new location of the event’s route ID and measure.
+As shown in the figure below, there are two line events on route 1 that are located between intersection 1 and intersection 2.
+The black event's from and to measures are stored in the form of route ID and measure, whereas for the green event, the same attributes are stored in the form of referent and offset values in addition to the route ID and measures.

-Pipeline Referencing provides an option for changing the measure length of a route as a product of cartographic realignment of the route to reflect the change in geometric length.
-Therefore, when a cartographic realignment takes place to fix the shape of Route 1, the measures on the event represented by the thin black line remain intact even though the measure length of the route has increased and the resulting event does not touch Intersection 2 anymore.
-The event has lost its location relative to Intersection 2.
+Roads and Highways provides an option for changing the measure length of a route as a product of cartographic realignment of the route to reflect the change in geometric length.
+Therefore, when a cartographic realignment takes place to fix the shape of route 1, the measures on the black event remain intact even though the measure length of the route has increased and the resulting event does not touch intersection 2 anymore.
+The event has lost its location relative to intersection 2.

-The event represented by the thicker green line changes its measure per its relation to the referent and offset values.
-Here, the location of the intersections remains intact; therefore, the resulting event is still located between Intersection 1 and Intersection 2.
+The green event changes its measure per its relation to the referent and offset values.
+Here the location of the intersections remains intact, hence the resulting event is still located between intersection 1 and intersection 2.

-In addition to route ID and measures, the events can have columns to store information about any referent location provided as data entry in the Event Editor to derive the location of the event.
+In addition to route ID and measures, the events can have columns to store information about any referent location provided as data entry in the Roadway Characteristics Editor to derive the location of the event.
 The reference locations that can be stored include the following:

 - Offset distance from any point feature in the geodatabase

-- Offset distance from a Pipeline Referencing intersection point feature
+- Offset distance from a Roads and Highways intersection point feature

-- Offset distance from a Pipeline Referencing point event feature
+- Offset distance from a Roads and Highways point event feature

 - Offset distance from an x,y coordinate